friemen/reactnet/README.md

 TODO Show some implementations of reactor

 * derive-new
-* Asynchronous function invocation: delay
+* Asynchronous function invocation with a scheduler: delay
+* Asynchronous function invocation with an executor: map
 * Stateful links: distinct